 Symphonic Blues

 The Symphonic Blues No 6 recording is complete.
 Just scroll down to the playstation.
 Also check out the on-line credits to see the players and producers, as well as the crowdfunding friends that made this all possible.
-If you are inspired to be part of this project you can join the list HERE.

 HISTORY 1966 to Date